krcnynk/ml-library/README.md

 # ml-library
- A small ML library
+## This is a small CUDA based ML library
+Please install Docker and use the supplied Dockerfile to create a container\
- To compile in debug mode, go into /build folder and run:
+To compile in debug mode, go into /build folder and run: \
-	cmake -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_BUILD_TYPE=Debug ..
+cmake .. \
+You can run tests by ./tests/my_cuda_tests \